nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/ecosystem_compatibility_testing.rst

 Nordic Semiconductor's Matter platform and Matter applications integrated in the |NCS| follow the most recent versions of the Matter protocol and are interoperable with several commercial Matter ecosystems.

 Matter allows multiple ecosystems to work with each other thanks to the :ref:`multiple fabrics feature <ug_matter_overview_multi_fabrics>`.
-It also lets you use different wireless protocols for different use cases at the same time (for example, Thread or Wi-Fi).
+It also lets you use different wireless protocols for different use cases at the same time (for example, Thread or Wi-Fi®).

 You can test the interoperability of the Matter solution in the |NCS| with a selection of compatible Matter ecosystems by following the `Testing the nRF Connect platform with Apple, Google and Samsung ecosystems`_ tutorial on DevZone.